nixihz/protoc-gen-go-enum/README.md

 # protoc-gen-go-enum

-Allow to generate const and map from proto and its comment。
+Allow to generate const and map from proto and its comment.

 ### Installation